 As years passed by and FOSS4G returned to Europe, we understood that this was the opportunity we must not miss!
 Who are we?
 We are the BLOC!

 The Bucharest Local Organizing Committee (BLOC) is formed of the core members of geo-spatial.org, the Romanian OSGeo Local Chapter. geo-spatial.org is a 10 years old community and it has been proudly wearing the Local Chapter hat for the last 8.
-True to our open and international spirit, the BLOC is beautifully completed with 2 members from Germany and Estonia, to whom we kindly offer our gratitude and some tasks.
+True to our open and international spirit, the BLOC is beautifully completed with 5 members from Germany, Estonia, Italy and Portugal to whom we kindly offer our gratitude and some tasks.
 The well shaped, informal and robust of not-so-young-anymore GI professionals, BLOC unfolds as:

 Vasile Crăciunescu is a researcher with more than 16 years experience.
 He received his diploma in cartography and physical geography in 2001.
 In 2006 he started geo-spatial.org (http://geo-spatial.org), a collaborative effort by and for the Romanian community to facilitate the sharing of geospatial knowledge and the discovery and publishing of free geographic datasets and maps.
 He is also affiliated with the Romanian National Meteorological Administration where is in charge of the scientific and operational activities related to rapid mapping, air quality data integration, spatial data infrastructure and web-mapping.
 He has a good experience in working and leading national, EU and ESA research projects.
 Since 2011 he is the Romanian representative in the Copernicus User Forum (the European Earth observation program formerly known as GMES) at the European Commission and the representative of Meteo Romania at Open Geospatial Consortium.
 In august 2014 was elected in the Open Source Geospatial Foundation board of directors.
 For the last three years he is teaching FOSS4G-based techniques at the Faculty of Geography – University of Bucharest in the first Romanian ICA-OSGeo Lab.